JoseBaez010/BeReal./readme.md

-# Project 5 - *BeReal.*
+# Project 6 - *BeReal.*

 Submitted by: **Jose Daniel Baez**

-**BeReal.** is an app that basically is a social media type app where you are able to upload pictures and everyone is able to see the pictures when it was uploaded and are able to comment about it.
+**BeReal.** is an app that introduces the idea of a social media app that you are allowed to take pictures and post them for everyone to see it.
+This app also has a feature where in order to see other peoples post you need to post something in the first place.

 Time spent: **30** hours spent in total